Workshop at Walk21 conference

 We hope for a rich debate on new smart tools coming from the field of social sciences, engineering, sport and physical activity as well as others.
 The workshop offers an opportunity to debate how these tools can be implemented in cities and communities globally and how they can inform the 36 indicators that were developed during the last pre-conference workshop 2019 in Rotterdam.

-The results and presentations of the session will be provided after the event.
+The results of the session are still to be provided.